 Special Student Status

-Special Student status enables you to enroll for either one or two courses (two is the maximum) in Harvard College, Harvard Graduate School of Arts and Sciences, or another Harvard Graduate School (certain restrictions apply).
-The fee is approximately $6, 500 per course.
+Special Student status enables students to enroll, on campus, for either one or two courses (two is the maximum) in Harvard College, Harvard Graduate School of Arts and Sciences, or another Harvard Graduate School (certain restrictions apply).
+The fee is approximately $6,500 per course.

 The deadlines are September 1 to enroll in the following spring term Harvard courses and February 1 for the following fall term courses.